 Worcestershire - Many cocktail sauce recipes include Worcestershire.
 I don't use it in my recipe as the classic brand (you may have in your refrigerator) contains HFCS.
 And even if you buy an organic brand without HFCS, such as Annie's (which tastes great), it is not gluten-free.
 An alternative is using tamarind paste for it's unique fruity-tart flavor.
 Read on.

-Tamarind – Many people are unfamiliar with tamarind.
-It’s the fruit of a tropical evergreen tree from west Africa, usually seen in pods.
-The New York Times says “tamarind is the lemon of Southeast Asia, India and much of Latin America; its tart fruitiness sharpens and rounds out flavors wherever it is used.”
+Tamarind - In the U.S, tamarind is unfamiliar for many.
+It's the fruit of a tropical evergreen tree from west Africa, usually seen in pods.
+The New York Times says "tamarind is the lemon of Southeast Asia, India and much of Latin America; its tart fruitiness sharpens and rounds out flavors wherever it is used."
 The easiest way to use tamarind is to buy a paste or concentrate that comes in a jar.
-Just be sure, again, to buy one that is pure, like Laxmi or Neera brands.
+Be sure to buy one that is pure, like Laxmi or Neera brands (at Whole Foods and online).

 Add freshly squeezed citrus juice, sea salt, or celery salt if you have it, minced fresh garlic and a little Balsamic vinegar.
 Whisk it all together and allow it to stand for an hour for the flavors to develop, or just use it right away.
 You can also make it ahead. it will last for the better part of a week in the fridge.